anisul-Islam/html-documentation/README.md

 ### [2.7 Font Style](https://youtu.be/NEJnq8ir-TY)

-- Some common style property such as font-size, font-family, color, background-color, for styling text
+- Some common style property such as font-size, font-family, color, background-color, font-weight, font-style for styling text
 - In the following example, we are setting the h1's background color as green, font color as white, font size 5rem or 80px and font family is fantasy

   ```html